{alt_text_cv}

 Lion’s Mane

 Lion’s mane (also called Hericium erinaceaus) is a medicinal, edible mushroom that contains many compounds, namely hericenones and erinacines.
-Some evidence suggests that it improves cognition in healthy individuals or patients with mild cognitive impairment (MCI), but the studies were small.
-Preclinical studies suggest that it may be able to increase levels of a molecule called nerve growth factor (NGF), which increases the length of nerve cell processes.
+Cognitive effects with Lion’s mane have been mixed based on small and short-duration clinical trials.
+Preclinical studies suggest that Lion’s mane may be able to increase levels of a molecule called nerve growth factor (NGF), which increases the length of nerve cell processes.
 Although Lion’s mane is an edible mushroom, there is little published information on whether Lion’s mane supplements are safe for long-term use.

 Evidence